wp-plugins/listly/readme.txt

 Explore the [Getting Started](http://www.slideshare.net/nickkellet/get-started-with-listly-a-beginners-guide-to-social-list-making) guide if you are new to Listly.

 Lists & Listly are part of the shift from self-hosted media to embedded media.
 The social sharing benefits far out weigh control issues.
 They also enable your content to become [earned media](http://www.slideshare.net/nickkellet/scope-is-the-new-poem-making-sense-of-emerging-digital-media-v3-39720335).
-You wouldn't self host a video today.
-We believe the same logic applies to collaborative lists that evolve over time.

 [youtube https://www.youtube.com/watch?v=yjIQtnQ8YAA&autoplay=1]